 Devices that are unlikely to interfere with your pacemaker include microwave ovens, televisions and remote controls, radios, toasters, electric blankets, electric shavers, and electric drills.

-Your doctor should check your pacemaker every three to six months.
+Your doctor should check your pacemaker every 3 to 6 months.
 Tell your doctor if you gain weight, if your legs or ankles get puffy, or if you faint or get dizzy.

 Pacemakers and end-of-life issues